SDrag/Python-project/README.md

 ## Code documentation
 To run the code, in a terminal type: ```python irishProj.py```

-In the script, I first import dataset file and set some variables i use later in the code.
+In the script, I first import dataset file and set some variables I use later in the code.

 Then I define few functions:
 -  ```showBasicStats()``` - prints some basic stats (minimum, maximum, mean, standard deviation, ...) using pandas'  **describe()** function